JinBot31/Reverse_shell_Python/README.md

 # Reverse_shell_Python

+> [!NOTE]
-This repository contains a reverse shell implementation in Python, designed for educational and security research purposes.
+> This repository contains a reverse shell implementation in Python, designed for educational and security research purposes.
 The script demonstrates key principles of remote system access and control in the context of cybersecurity.

 # Take into consideration